sunho/dim/README.md

 ## Reflection based configuration

-Each service is configured with yaml configuration file.
-It eliminates the need to load configuration file
+Each service is configured with service-specific yaml configuration file.

 ## Dependency injection to services and routes